-From the very earliest days of Islam, the issue of education has been at the forefront at the minds of the Muslims.
+From the very earliest days of Islam, the issue of education has been at the forefront of Muslims minds.
 The very first word of the Quran that was revealed to Prophet Muhammad (PBUH) was, in fact, “Read”.

-The 12th century Syrian physician al-Shayzari wrote extensively about the treatment of students.
-He noted that they should not be treated harshly, nor made to do busy work that doesn’t benefit them at all.
+The 12th-century Syrian physician al-Shayzari wrote extensively about the treatment of students.
+He noted that they should not be treated harshly or made to do busy work that doesn’t benefit them at all.

 The First Schools

-The very first educational institutions of the Islamic world were quite informal.
-Mosques were used as a meeting place where people can gather around a learned scholar, attend his lectures, read books with him/her, and gain knowledge.
-Some of the greatest scholars of Islam learned in such a way, and taught their students this way as well.
+The very first educational institutions in the Islamic world were quite informal.
+Mosques were used as a meeting place where people could gather around a learned scholar, attend his lectures, read books with him or her, and gain knowledge.
+Some of the greatest scholars of Islam learned in such a way and taught their students this way as well.

-All four founders of the Muslim schools of law—Imams Abu Hanifa, Malik, Shafi’i, and Ibn Hanbal—gained their immense knowledge by sitting in gatherings with other scholars (usually in the mosques) to discuss and learn Islamic law.
+All four founders of the Muslim schools of law—Imams Abu Hanifa, Malik, Shafi’i, and Ibn Hanbal—gained their immense knowledge by sitting in gatherings with other scholars (usually in mosques) to discuss and learn Islamic law.

 Some schools throughout the Muslim world continue this tradition of informal education.
 At the three holiest sites of Islam – the Haram in Makkah, Masjid al-Nabawi in Madinah, and Masjid al-Aqsa in Jerusalem – scholars regularly sit and give lectures in the mosque that are open to anyone who would like to join and benefit from their knowledge.

 However, as time went on, Muslims began to build formal institutions dedicated to education.

 Dating back to at least the 900s, young students were educated in a primary school called a maktab.
 Commonly, maktabs were attached to a mosque, where the resident scholars and imams would hold classes for children.
 These classes would cover topics such as basic Arabic reading and writing, arithmetic, and Islamic laws.